 Research

-My research predominantly focuses on stiffening strategies in wearable devices and soft robotics.
-Stiffening mechanisms are often used to reverse compliance and transmit force when needed in wearable and soft robotic systems.
+My doctoral research predominantly focused on stiffening strategies in wearable devices and soft robotics.
+Stiffening mechanisms are often used to reverse compliance and transmit force in wearable and soft robotic systems.
 For a complete list of my scientific publications, check out my Google Scholar.

 Teaching